 With highly developed communication and transportation facilities, Bahrain hosts many multinationals operating in the region, primarily via the development of financial services.
 Bahrain has the laxest tax regulations in the Persian Gulf.
 The building sector, which features numerous projects, is another driving force of activity.

 Trade between France and Bahrain is traditionally subject to wide variations, being marked by regular aeronautic orders/deliveries from Bahraini players in the field of aviation.
-Imports into France consist mainly of refined petroleum and aluminum.
-The development of France’s economic potential remains closely linked to the participation of French players in major infrastructure projects in Bahrain.
+Imports into France consist mainly of refined petroleum and aluminium.
+The development of France’s economic potential remains closely linked to the participation of French players in major infrastructure projects in Bahrain (source : France diplomatie, july 2019).

-In order to best meet the needs of its clients on the Bahraini market, Simon Associés has entered into a transnational agreement with Zeenat Al Mansoori & Associates.
+In order to meet the needs of its customers on the Bahraini market, Simon Associés has developed privileged relations with economic and legal partners locally.

 United Arab Emirates

 The United Arab Emirates covers 82,880 sq.kms.
-This country is bordered by the Sultanate of Oman to the east as well as by Saudi Arabia to the southwest and has a GDP of US$356 billion.
+This country is bordered by the Sultanate of Oman to the east as well as by Saudi Arabia to the southwest.
+It has nearly 10,4 million inhabitants and has a GDP of US$455.59 billion (source: FMI – DGT – BM, 2019).

 The United Arab Emirates is the second largest economy among the Gulf countries behind Saudi Arabia thanks to the world’s 7th largest gas reserves, allowing the country to become the 17th biggest gas producer.
 The UAE economy ranks among the most diversified in the Middle East.